-The Shield, as a trio, are undefeated at WrestleMania.
+The Shield, as a trio, is undefeated at WrestleMania.
 No one could stop The Shield, except…someone from within The Shield.
 On a June 2014 episode of Monday Night Raw, Seth Rollins attacked both Reigns and Ambrose, effectively putting an end to the group.

 2014 – Present

 The Shield breaking up was a true blessing in disguise for Roman Reigns.
 Why’s that?
 It’s because WWE turned Reigns into a main event star right off the bat.
-Getting hit in the back with a steel chair really paid off for Roman (though, personally, I wouldn’t recommend it for anyone else).
+Getting hit in the back with a steel chair really paid off for Roman (though, personally, I wouldn’t recommend it to anyone else).
 The Big Dog was booked in two consecutive pay per view matches for the WWE Championship.
 Roman was well on his way to the top.

 Many fans weren’t too fond of Roman’s success.
 The 2015 Royal Rumble is a prime example of the audience’s displeasure towards Roman’s rise.
 Reigns won the Royal Rumble match that year, as fans pelted him with jeers.
 Not even The Rock could quit down this angry crowd.

 Reigns’ next stop was the main event of WrestleMania 31, where he faced off against “The Beast Incarnate” Brock Lesnar and a sly opportunist in the form of Seth Rollins.
 Roman may have lost the match, but 2015 was still a great year for Reigns.
 He ended up winning the WWE Championship twice that year, in November against Dean Ambrose and then in December against Sheamus.